Introduction

 taskkill.exe /F /IM pulseaudio.exe > nul

 Also for ease of use in the catalog wsl we prepare shortcuts pointing to the corresponding bat-files.
-Then the contents of the directory wsl as follows:
+Then the contents of the directory wsl is as follows:

 Launching the KDE Plasma Desktop